Snooker147/ReactTypescriptTemplate/README.md

 Then simply start the dev server using "npm run-script start-https" or script-start-https batch file.

+# JQuery
+jQuery is included with this project, though you dont have to or need to use it.
+As React itself states, it's not recommended to use libraries like jQuery with React, but sometimes it's just easier to use jQuery for things like lazy animations and so on.
+Use it at your own risk.

 # Windows Scripts
 You can also use script by simply running the batch files if you're too lazy to issue them yourself.